Ilya114/Box64Droid/README.md

 ## Things to note

-Some issues/instabilities can happen when using Box86 in proot environment, so it's not recommended to use Box86 in proot as debug/testing environment, there are better options for that.
+Some issues/instabilities can happen when using Box86 and Box64 in proot environment, so it's not recommended to use Box86 and Box64 in proot as debug/testing environment, there are better options for that.

 ## Third party applications